 I was once told that in order to qualify as an authentic Italian recipe, a dish shouldn’t contain more than five ingredients.
-And if you plan on using olive oil.. that had better be included in your five!
+So if you plan on using olive oil.. that had better be included in your five!

 It’s this simplicity, creativity and mule-headed stubbornness that makes me love Italy.
 Everything about Italian life, and Italian food, is embedded in a tradition that developed out of sheer necessity.
 It’s easy to forget that not all that long ago, Italy was a humble country where locals had to make do with what they could grow.
 Italians became masters at eating seasonally and reinventing leftovers by turning simple legumes and vegetables into incredible sauces, foraged herbs into medicinal liquors, and more.
-It’s this resourcefulness and creativity that inspired me to explore plant-based recipes that maximize flavors while minimizing ingredients.
+It’s this resourcefulness and creativity that inspired me to explore plant-based pasta recipes that maximize flavors while minimizing ingredients.

 Pasta con Broccoli